Hi, what do you want to do?

 Germs Can Make You Sick

-Students explore how germs are spread.
-In this science activity, students practice good hand washing practices and discuss how washing hands can prevent the spread of germs.
+Young scholars explore how germs are spread.
+In this science lesson, students practice good hand washing practices and discuss how washing hands can prevent the spread of germs.

 Curated OER